Overview of Document Publishing

 In addition, you can publish courses to PDF, print, and Word for distribution to your end users.

 You can check a course into the Server for use on the end user website.
 You can also check the course into a Learning Management System (LMS) from the Server.
-For detailed information on checking content into an LMS, refer to "Publishing Courses to an LMS" in the companion manual Managing Content.
+For more information on establishing an LMS connection, refer to Creating and Maintaining an LMS Connection within the Server in the companion manual Managing Content.

 Overview of Student Guide Publishing